 Anish De

-Global Head of Energy, Natural Resources &
+Global Head of Energy, Natural Resources & Chemicals KPMG International

-Chemicals

-KPMG International

-Anish is an acclaimed energy sector exporter and advisor with more than 25 years of experience in energy reform, capital markets, and policy and regulation.
+Anish is an acclaimed energy sector expert and advisor with more than 25 years of experience in energy reform, capital markets, and policy and regulation.
 Anish's work focuses on the energy transition, climate change, and renewables, particularly as they relate to sector reform and restructuring, designing policy and regulatory frameworks, and smart grid and digital solutions.

-In his role as global head of energy, natural resources and chemicals, he is responsible for KPMG sector strategy, growth and market-leading solutions on energy and decarbonisation on a global scale.
-He collaborates closely with organisations, multilateral development banks, and international energy agencies on energy and climate priorities.
+In his role as Global Head of Energy, Natural Resources and Chemicals, he is responsible for KPMG sector strategy, growth and market-leading solutions on energy and decarbonization on a global scale.
+He collaborates closely with organizations, multilateral development banks, and international energy agencies on energy and climate priorities.

 His recently published work on behalf of KPMG focuses on the energy industry's role in the fight against climate change and the need for growth and innovation that is sustainable.
-He is a member of the KPMG Global Climate Change & Decarbonisation Centre.
+He is a member of the KPMG Global Climate Change & Decarbonization Center.